Demi Lovato Breaks Down In Tears On Stage In Manchester

 “It was an honor to perform for you all,” Demi told her fans in the British city after the show in a message posted to her Twitter account.
 “Thank you for being such an incredible audience.”
 She then noted that the audience was “so strong.”

-Though Demi was not present at the big benefit concert Ariana organized in the city to raise money for the victims of the attack last year, Refinery29 reported that she was quick to offer support to her fellow popstar on Instagram after the news of the bombing broke.
+Though Demi was not present at the big benefit concert Ariana organized in the city to raise money for the victims of the attack last year, Refinery29 reported that she was quick to offer support to her fellow pop star on Instagram after the news of the bombing broke.

-Posting a black and white photo of the two hugging to her Instagram page, Lovato wrote at the time that she was “so sorry you had to go through this” in an emotional message for Grande, who she affectionately called “Ari”.
+Posting a black and white photo of the two hugging to her Instagram page, Lovato wrote at the time that she was “so sorry you had to go through this” in an emotional message for Grande, who she affectionately called “Ari.”

 “This isn’t fair and nobody should have to go through this,” the “Sorry Not Sorry” singer then continued in her heartfelt message for Grande.
 “My thoughts and prayers are with you and the victims.
 I love you so, so, so much.”